 Social History - source of income, level of education, relationship history, support network, individuals living with patient, current alcohol or drug use, occupational history

-Developmental History - family structure since childhood, relationships with parents, peers and siblings, developmental milestones, school performance
+Developmental History - family structure since childhood, relationships with parents, peers and siblings, developmental milestones, College performance

 Mental Status Exam